Acellera/htmd/doc/source/how-to/ffevaluate-energies.md

 - `FFEvaluate` expects the same atom order in `mol.coords` and in the parameter set.
 If your `mol` has been reordered / filtered after the parmtop was loaded, the bond graph won't match.
 Always load both from the same source.
 - With `betweensets`, the result excludes intra-set bonded **and** intra-set non-bonded energies.
 The reported number is the cross-set interaction only.
-- Default `cutoff=0` is exact but O(N²) - on >100k-atom systems this is slow.
+- Default `cutoff=0` is exact but O(N²), so on >100k-atom systems this is slow.
 Setting `cutoff > 0` only short-circuits the per-pair maths *inside* the loop; the pair iteration itself is still O(N²) (there's no neighbour list).
 Match your simulation's cutoff (typically 9-12 Å) for production-scale evaluations, but don't expect linear-scaling.
 - The output unit is kcal/mol regardless of the parameter file format.

 ## See also

-- {doc}`How to use a custom force field with amber.build <system-build-custom-forcefield>` - producing the prmtop that `loadParameters` consumes.
+- {doc}`How to use a custom force field with amber.build <system-build-custom-forcefield>`: producing the prmtop that `loadParameters` consumes.
-- [ffevaluation on GitHub](https://github.com/Acellera/ffevaluation) - the full API + benchmarks.
+- [ffevaluation on GitHub](https://github.com/Acellera/ffevaluation): the full API and benchmarks.